-Project List of project components affecting the objective: component/s " wind energy turbines " substation " power line Potential Impact " Pollution/contamination of the environment " Disturbance to the environment Activity/risk source " Contractors are not aware of the requirements of the EMP, leading to unnecessary impacts on the surrounding environment Mitigation: " To ensure appropriate management of actions by on site personnel in Target/Objective order to minimise impacts to the surrounding environment
+" visitors centre " power line Potential Impact " Pollution/contamination of the environment " Disturbance to the environment Activity/risk source " Contractors are not aware of the requirements of the EMP, leading to unnecessary impacts on the surrounding environment Mitigation: " To ensure appropriate management of actions by on-site personnel in Target/Objective order to minimise impacts to the surrounding environment

-Mitigation: Action/control Responsibility Timeframe The terms of this EMP and the Environmental Eskom Tender process Authorisation will be included in all tender documentation and Contractors contracts.
-No personnel other than night watchmen and shift Contractor/s and sub- Duration of security will be permitted to remain on the site contractor/s contract

-Mitigation: Action/control Responsibility Timeframe overnight.
-Contractors will use chemical toilet situated in a Contractor/s and sub- Duration of designated area of the site; no personal hygiene (e.g. washing) will be permitted outside the designated area.
-These toilets will be regularly serviced by appropriate contractors. contractor/s contract Cooking/meals will take place in a designated area; Contractor/s and sub- Duration of no firewood or kindling may be gathered from the site or surrounds contractor/s contract All litter will be deposited in a clearly marked, closed, Contractor/s and sub- Duration of animal-proof disposal bin in the construction area; contractor/s contract particular attention needs to be paid to food waste No one other than the ECO or personnel authorised Contractor/s and sub- Duration of by the ECO, will disturb or pick plants outside the demarcated construction area contractor/s contract No one other than the ECO or personnel authorised Contractor/s and sub- Duration of by the ECO, will disturb animals on the site (no trapping, shooting etc.) contractor/s contract Animals disturbed during construction activities Contractor/s and sub- Duration of should not be harmed but should be allowed to move off to an undisturbed area of the site contractor/s contract
+Mitigation: Action/control Responsibility Timeframe The terms of this EMP and the Environmental Authorisation will be included in all tender Eskom Tender process documentation and Contractors contracts.
+No personnel other than night watchmen and shift Contractor (and sub- Duration of security will be permitted to remain on the site contractor/s) contract overnight.
+Contractors will use chemical toilets/ablution facilities Contractor (and sub- Duration of situated at designated areas of the site; no abluting contractor/s) contract will be permitted outside the designated area.
+These facilities will be regularly serviced by appropriate contractors.
+Cooking/meals will take place in a designated area; Contractor (and sub- Duration of no firewood or kindling may be gathered from the site contractor/s) contract or surrounds.
+All litter will be deposited in a clearly marked, closed, Contractor (and sub- Duration of animal-proof disposal bin in the construction area; contractor/s) contract particular attention needs to be paid to food waste.
+No one other than the ECO or personnel authorised Contractor (and sub- Duration of by the ECO, will disturb flora or fauna outside of the contractor/s) contract demarcated construction area/s.
+Animals disturbed during construction activities Contractor (and sub- Duration of should not be harmed but should be allowed to move contractor/s) contract off to an undisturbed area of the site.

-Performance Indicator Check compliance with specified conditions Monitoring " Observation and supervision of Contractor practices throughout construction phase. " A complaints register will be maintained, in which any complaints from the community will be logged.
-Complaints will be investigated and, if appropriate, acted upon.
+Performance >> Compliance with specified conditions of Environmental Authorisation, Indicator EIA report and EMP " No complaints regarding contractor behaviour or habits Monitoring " Observation and supervision of Contractor practices throughout construction phase. " A complaints register will be maintained, in which any complaints from the community will be logged.
+Complaints will be investigated and, if appropriate, acted upon " An incident reporting system will be used to record non-conformances to the EMP